If there are no

 automatically, as described in

-have the InnoDB Plugin installed, issue the
+do not have the InnoDB Plugin installed, issue the

 OPTIMIZE TABLE statement to